Pseudodaphnella lemniscata

 Pseudodaphnella lemniscata is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

+(Original description in Latin) The shell is ovate, with a short spire.
+There are 8 whorls, which are longitudinally nodose-plicate.
+It is solid and tawny, banded with ashy (gray) near the suture and the base.
+It is adorned with 2 chestnut bands on the body whorl.
+The aperture is strongly crenulated.
+The outer lip is externally thickened, and the sinus is rounded.
+The bands are conspicuous internally.

 Distribution

 This marine species occurs off Sri Lanka, Mauritius and Mindanao, the Philippines.